| Picture | Object name#NORAD

 1. Louis: Warum

-sind Sie Astronaut geworden?
-2. Konstantin: Wie
+sind Sie Astronaut geworden?2.
+Konstantin: Wie

 lange hat Ihr Flug zur ISS gedauert und wie lange wird

 Ihr Rückflug sein?
-3. Kilian N.:

 Wie fühlt sich Schwerelosigkeit an

 und ab wann spürt man den Muskelabbau?
-4. Emil: Was

 gibt es zum Essen und wie wird das Essen verzehrt?